 Adjust the length of the band – The shorter you make the band the more resistance you will have throughout the movement.
 This is the case due to linear variable resistance characteristic of bands.
 For leg presses the best way to do that is wrapping the band around your feet (make sure to wear shoes).

 Combine Bands – Your legs can move quite some resistance since you have the larges muscles in your lower body.
-You might reach a point where you will have to stack several bands together to reach the needed resistance for really stimulating your legs.
+You might reach a point where you will have to stack several bands together to reach the needed resistance to really stimulate your legs.

 Slow it down – Increasing the resistance is not the only way to make an exercise harder.
 You can also increase the total time under tension by keeping the resistance the same but slowing down your reps.